PE and Sport grant

-- The Specialist Sports Providers organise intra- competitions for KS1.
+- The Specialist Sports Coach organises intra- competitions for KS1.

 - We hold an annual competitive and fully inclusive School Sports Day.

-- We are planning a ‘Schools and Community Fun Run’ event
+- We hold an annual ‘Schools and Community Fun Run’ event

 Increasing girls’ participation

-- We have introduced a Girl’s Football club to try to increase the number of girls participating in school sports.
+- We have an established Girls’ Football club to try to increase the number of girls participating in school sports.

-- Glee Club and a cheerleading club has been introduced but open to both boys and girls.
+- Glee Club is an established Dance club open to both boys and girls.

-- As part of a completely inclusive school, we provide opportunities for all children to participate in school sports eg Millwall football coaches are supporting Blind and VI pupils to play football
+- As part of a completely inclusive school, we provide opportunities for all children to participate in school sports.

 - There are some after school / breakfast clubs which are subsidised for the children who may need interventions for health/ behaviour benefits.